hasura/graphql-engine/docs/graphql/core/guides/postgres/functions.rst

 - Return type: ``SETOF article``
 - Function body: Block from ``SELECT`` until the end of the ``WHERE`` clause
 - Language: The response is returned in the ``sql`` language

-**Title**

 Postgres functions & Hasura
 ---------------------------

-Postgres functions can be exposed in Hasura's GraphQL schema.
+Postgres functions can be exposed in Hasura's GraphQL schema as a top-level field or as a computed field for a table.
 They are typically used for performing custom business logic in the database.

-Refer to :ref:`this page <create_and_expose_sql_functions>` for more use cases and for instructions on how to create and expose Postgres functions in Hasura.
+Refer to :ref:`Custom SQL functions <custom_sql_functions>` and :ref:`Computed fields <computed_fields>` for more use cases and for instructions on how to create and expose Postgres functions in Hasura.